Limited Time Offer

 Can I install HVAC in my Berkeley historic home without damaging its character?

-Yes!
-Ductless mini-splits are perfect for historic Berkeley homes - they don't require ductwork that could damage walls or ceilings, and outdoor units can be discreetly placed.
-Some homes may need Berkeley Landmarks Commission approval for exterior modifications.
-Experienced contractors understand historic preservation requirements and can design systems that maintain architectural integrity while providing modern comfort.
+Absolutely.
+Ductless mini-splits ($8,000-$12,500/zone) are ideal for Berkeley's Craftsman and Victorian homes—no ductwork damage to walls/ceilings, zone control for each room, and outdoor units can be discreetly placed.
+Some homes need Berkeley Landmarks Commission approval for exterior modifications.
+We work with historic preservation requirements regularly and can position equipment to maintain architectural integrity.

 What HVAC rebates are available in Berkeley?